codefellows/code-challenges/matching-leafs/readme.md

 ## FAQs

+> Are the inputs Tree or TreeNode instances?

+Input can be either Tree instances, or TreeNode instances, depending on student preference.
+But this choice **must** be clearly stated and documented.

 > What data type does the tree hold?

 To keep things simple you can assume all values in the tree will be integers.